Psoas Muscle in Tai Chi

 • A muscle that is 16 inches long

-• Connects the lower spine to the legs
+• The only muscle that connects the lower spine to the legs

 • Connection from: twelfth thoracic to the fifth lumbar